Student Email Accounts

 Personal Computers – minimum requirements, recommendations and purchasing

 These pages answer questions about technology requirements and services provided by the Integrated Technology Services Department at Linfield College.
 ITS is responsible for many aspects of computing and data communications for students, faculty, and staff.

 Linfield College recognizes the need to provide students with a high quality computing environment.
-All student's residence hall rooms have Linfield Network Connections along with Wireless Network access in many public areas of the campus.
+All student's residence hall rooms have Linfield Ethernet Network Connections (except Legacy) along with Wireless Network access (also available in many public areas of the campus).
 We have two computer labs for general student use open 24 hrs/ 7 days a week, several stand - up computer stations around campus for e-mail, and a number of academic departments have computers available for student use.

 Anytime you have a question that is not answered here, or you need more information, feel free to contact ITS by email at firstname.lastname@example.org or by phone at (503) 883-2553.